Maui Nui Makai Network

 Picture

-Kīpahlu ʻOhana was approved for a Community Based Subsistence Fishing Area (CBSFA) in January 2023.
-The Maui Hikina Huliamahi initiative work has been done concurrently with Kīpahulu ʻOhana.
-A lot of the MHH proposed guidelines are in comparison with Kīpahuluʻs CBSFA.
-Our goal is to now kokua all of East Maui!
+Kīpahulu Moku was designated as a Community Based Subsistence Fishing Area (CBSFA) in March 2023.
+The Maui Hikina Huliāmahi initiative is comprised of East Maui fishers and community groups who have been doing makai management in their areas for years.
+Many of the MHH proposed regulations are inspired by and in alignment with Kīpahuluʻs CBSFA.
+Our goal is to kōkua all of East Maui!

 Picture